lucaduong/Analyzing-U.S.-Electric-Vehicle-Market-Share/README.md

 - E85 vehicles make up the largest share of alternative-fuel vehicles, representing 7.05% of all registered vehicles, with a total of 20.24 million vehicles nationwide.
 - Biodiesel vehicles account for 0.98% of the fleet, totaling 2.8 million vehicles.
 - Hydrogen-powered vehicles remain extremely rare, making up only 0.01% of all vehicles, with just 16,900 registered nationally, remains a highly niche fuel type with minimal adoption.

+---
+# Conclusion
+### 1. Key insights
+- Gasoline vehicles continue to dominate the market
+- EV market: California and the District of Columbia are the clear frontrunners.
+States with strong EV adoption near ~2% include Washington, Hawaii, Colorado, New Jersey and a few others.
+The majority of states (≈40) have EV penetration at or below 1%, so most of the country remains early in the transition.
+Large states such as Texas and Florida have many EVs in absolute terms but low percentages relative to their huge vehicle populations.
+- Alternative fuels context: E85 is the only alternative fuel with meaningful market presence; biodiesel is modest and hydrogen is essentially niche.

+### 2. Infrastructure Planning
+- States with high EV share (CA, DC, WA, HI, CO, NJ) need continued expansion of fast chargers and grid upgrades to keep pace with adoption.
+- Large, low-penetration states (TX, FL) are high-potential markets, these require proactive charging deployment now to avoid future bottlenecks.
+Moreover, they will see rapid percentage growth as adoption accelerates.
+- Investment should balance where adoption is already high to avoid overload and where absolute EV counts are large but relative penetration is low to unlock growth.